evansrichards/project-afterglow/docs/MVP.md

 - **Explainable insights:** Every surfaced pattern should link to clear evidence and suggestions so users feel supported, not surveilled.
 - **Modular data pipeline:** Treat Tinder and Hinge exports as interchangeable inputs that normalize into one schema for downstream analysis.

-## System Architecture Snapshot
+## System Architecture Snapshot (Simplified for 2-Week MVP)
-1. **Frontend (React + TypeScript + Vite):** Handles file upload, parsing, visualization, and reflections.
+1. **Frontend (React + TypeScript + Vite):** Handles file upload, parsing, PII sanitization, and basic insights.
 Deployed on a static host (e.g., Netlify or Vercel).
-2. **Local Worker Layer (Web Workers + WASM-enabled libs):** Performs CPU-heavy parsing, NLP tagging, and trend detection without blocking the UI.
+2. **Cloud Storage (Supabase + Postgres):** Essential for session persistence - stores sanitized data only with anonymous authentication.
-3. **Cloud Sync with PII Sanitization (Supabase Edge Functions + Postgres):** Opt-in cloud storage of sanitized data for enhanced insights and cross-device access; defaults to local storage if declined.
+3. **Basic Analytics:** Simple client-side calculations for message counts, timing patterns, and conversation length.
 4. **Design System:** Tailwind CSS with a custom theme that echoes the brand's calm, affirming tone.

 ## Data Ingestion & Normalization